preespp/Table_Organizer_Robot_Arm/README.md

 - Configuring ESP32-S3 to join existing Wi-Fi network (STA mode), avoiding SoftAP creation
 - Debugging MJPEG streaming issues, including partial frames and Wi-Fi packet losses (send error 104)
 - Successfully setting up ESP32 camera to stream stable video feed to the laptop
-- Using ESP32 camera streaming as the live video source for YOLOv8 running on the laptop
+- Using ESP32 camera streaming as the live video source for YOLOv5 running on the laptop
+- Preparing dataset from open-source and our own dataset for fine-tuning YOLOv5 model
 - Writing timestamp alignment tools to synchronize YOLO detection timestamps with LeRobot dataset frames
 - Integrating YOLO bounding box data into LeRobot dataset recording as an additional observation feature
 - Recording extended datasets combining robot action data and real-time vision detection results